RiScJ/camctrl/README.md

 - Embedded DIY DSLM camera
 - Synchronous timelapse controller for CNC manufacturing processes, such as 3D printing, milling, or turning
-- Camera controller for optical microscopy
+- Optical microscopy

-## Examples
+- Astrophotography
+- Etc.

 # §1 Installation
 ###### Before proceeding, please read the notice at the bottom of this README